theon/theon.github.com/_posts/2013-06-23-xsbt-coveralls-plugin-0.0.3-released.md

 As a result, in `0.0.3` xsbt-coveralls-plugin has been rewritten to use `TaskKey`s rather than a `Command`.

 Thanks for all the feedback and bug reports - keep them coming!

+### What's next for xsbt-coveralls-plugin?

+ * SBT `0.13.0` support on a branch
+ * Ironically, the project's own code coverage has dropped a bit, so look to get that back up.